AAbhijithA/ZKP-Schnorr-Digital-Signature/README.md

-# Zero Knowledge Protocol: Schnorr Digital Signature
+# ZKP: Schnorr Digital Signature

-#### This is an implementation of the ZKP: Schnorr Digital Signature for Message verification in a Client - Server simulation using Java.
+#### This is an implementation of the Zero Knowledge Proof: Schnorr Digital Signature for Message verification in a Client - Server simulation using Java.
 The following is the flowchart of the protocol (How I understood it) and is very similar to the idea of ZKP: Fiat Shamir but additionally we use Hashing here.

 ![](ZKPSS.png)